Why Is It Important?

-All information is updated annually during the 2nd quarter of the year.
+This measure is updated annually during the 1st quarter of the calendar year, as data is available.